Krowos1/yuo/README.md

 Requirements:

-yt-dlp must be installed and available in the system PATH.
+'yt-dlp' must be installed and available in the system PATH.
 Internet access.

 Notes: